Discovering the Secrets of Britain’s Ancient Buildings

 There will be a nationwide book tour to publicise The Buildings Archaeologist.
 Each event will usually consist of a talk lasting 60 minutes, a Q&A session, and the opportunity to pick up a signed copy of the book.

-If you would like to book a show, please get in contact with us to discuss.
+If you would like to book a show, please get in contact with us to discuss speaker fees and associated travel logistics.

 Recommendations for previous writing